 However, the following are some less-discussed aspects of breast augmentation to consider:

-- Breast augmentation only increases breast size — it doesn’t lift sagging breasts.
-If you have sagging breasts, you may also need a breast lift.
+- Breast augmentation only increases breast size — it doesn’t correct very saggy breasts.
+For this you may need a breast lift, as well as implants to increase your breast size.

-- Breast implants have an average lifespan of 10 years, following which they must be replaced via another surgery.
-Furthermore, you may also need to change the implants earlier if your breasts change shape due to pregnancy, weight gains, and other factors.
+- Breast implants do not last forever, and all will need to be replaced one day.
+With careful planning and surgery, implants can last 20 years or longer, however you may also need to change the implants earlier if your breasts change shape due to pregnancy, weight gain, and other factors.

 What are my breast implant options?